Start Your Mississippi LLC

 The state has other taxes that are less common, including severances for salt and timber, public utilities, and an oil and gas severance.

-What To Do After You've Formed an LLC
+What To Do After You've Formed Your Mississippi LLC

 Open a separate business bank account

 You should open a separate business bank account to handle all business transactions.
-Not only does this make it easier on your accountant, but it can also help verify your limited liability status in the event that someone sues you.
+Not only does this make it easier on you or your accountant, but it can also help verify your limited liability status in the event that someone sues you.

 If you comingle business funds with personal funds, it might look as though you are personally responsible for your business dealings, instead of the LLC holding the responsibility.
 Creditors could come after you personally to pay an overdue bill instead of just going after the company.